pabllopf/Alis/collaborators.md

 We reserve the right to modify this section at any time.
 If we make significant changes, we will notify you by email or through a notification on our website.

-Thank you for considering collaborating with Alis!
-We appreciate your support and look forward to working with you.

 [collaboration]: https://www.alisengine.com/web/collaboration.html
 [coc]: https://www.alisengine.com/web/code_of_conduct.html